What is a Dash? And how much is it?

 Conclusion

-The dash is a very imprecise measuring unit and nothing you can measure with a jigger or any other bar tool.
+The dash is an imprecise measuring unit and nothing you can measure with a jigger or any other bar tool.
 Getting it 100% right requires some practice and experience.

 But even if your measurement is slightly off, it won't affect the quality of the result in a significant way.
-Yet, if you want to make sure, use the tools mentioned above.
+Yet, if you want to ensure precise measurements, use the tools and tips mentioned above.

 Subscribe to Cocktail Society!